-Comparing Hemp Extract and CBD
+Comparing Hemp Extract and Hemp

-Hemp Extract and CBD: Different Uses
+Hemp Extract and Hemp: Different Uses

 Hemp seed oil, on the other hand, is derived from the seed of the cannabis plant and has high nutritious value.
-Unlike CBD oil, it’s been on the shelves of many food stores for as long as we can remember and is even deemed a superfood by many.
+Unlike Hemp oil, it’s been on the shelves of many food stores for as long as we can remember and is even deemed a superfood by many.

 You can use hemp seed oil in smoothies or as a healthy substitute for olive oil.
 In addition, the hemp seed oil is widely used in the cosmetic world for its soothing effects on the skin.
 It’s an essential component in products like shampoos, moisturizers, conditioners, and soap.

 Furthermore, hemp seed oil is known for having anti-inflammatory properties, not clogging the pores, and delivering excellent moisturization to keep the skin healthy and supple.

 New studies on the skin-related benefits of Hemp show that like its cousin hemp seed oil, it reportedly helps in managing: